BI & Data Analytics

 Click on “Start recording” and then start interacting with your report, change slicer values.
 Click on individual report elements, and so on.
 You will notice that the Performance Analyzer window will populate with some values, as shown in the screenshot below:

-Essentially, Power BI Performance Analyzer will provide you with a list of how long it took for each visual to update, measured in milliseconds (ms).
-You can then drill down even further to see how much of that time was due to the visual update versus the time it took for the related DAX query to run.
-You can even copy the DAX query to better understand it and potentially optimize it as well.
+Power BI Performance Analyzer shows how long each visual takes to update, in milliseconds.
+You can drill down to see whether the time was due to the visual update or the DAX query execution, and even copy the DAX query for review and optimization.

-Once you are done interacting with the report and have accumulated a decent amount of metadata, you can click on “Stop recording.”
-From this point onwards, you can export the metadata in JSON format to investigate further.
-If your resulting JSON is too complex, you could also write some custom Python code to parse and sort the data according to your liking.
-The JSON file is stored locally on your PC for your analysis, as shown below:
+After interacting with the report and gathering enough metadata, click “Stop recording.”
+You can then export the metadata as JSON to analyze further.
+If the JSON is complex, write custom Python code to parse and sort it.
+The file is stored locally on your PC.

 You can also use this JSON as an input file for a Power BI report that visualizes your report’s performance, as described in this blog which builds on the public GitHub repository here.